MarketingPipeline/Python-In-The-Browser/README.md

 <br><br>

-### Videos
+#### Extra Resource

-[PyCon AU 2018: A Web without JavaScript](https://www.youtube.com/watch) An amazing talk about the using Python in the Web Browser by @freakboy3742 (Founder of Beeware & Previous President of the Django Software Foundation)
+[PyCon AU 2018: A Web without JavaScript](https://www.youtube.com/watch) A video / talk about using Python in the Web Browser by @freakboy3742 (Founder of Beeware & Previous President of the Django Software Foundation)